 This is part of a series of interviews with inspiring travelers.
 Today’s interview comes from Dalene Heck about her Tanzania safari tour.
-See more about tours and traveling with purpose here.
+See more about tours and tour reviews here.
 All photos are by Dalene and Pete Heck, except Pinterest image.

 Tell us about yourself and your travel experience.

 My name is Dalene and I am a Travel Addict!
 My husband and I have been traveling the world nomadically since 2009 and have visited 54 countries together in our lifetime!
 We’ve seen most of South America, Europe, and little bits of just about everywhere else.

 Where did you go on your tour and how long was it?

 I’ve been on just a few tours over the past few years as my husband and I typically travel slowly and independently.
 Most recently we completed a tour that started in Nairobi, Kenya, then took us throughout Tanzania (including the amazing Serengeti), and ended on a beach in Zanzibar.
 It took us just under two weeks to complete the trip.

 What tour company did you use and why?

 This tour was with Intrepid Travel, and we chose to work with them because of their strong commitment to responsible and sustainable travel.
 We weren’t disappointed in that choice – they definitely walk the talk in that regard, and we were so pleased to see that.

 Why did you choose a tour instead of traveling independently?

 For much of what we wanted to see, we wouldn’t be able to travel independently anyway (through the Ngorongoro Crater and Serengeti) as it is too highly regulated.
 And also because every once in awhile it’s just nice to take a break and let someone else do all the planning for once!